 Region Skåne, Lund and Malmö

-- Moving to Southern Sweden: The information displayed at this homepage concerns several aspects, such as moving to and living and working in Sweden.
-For example information regarding work permits, the social security system, taxes, pensions, schools and so on can be found here.
+- Moving to Southern Sweden: The information found on this website covers a number of areas, such as moving to and living and working in Sweden, and information regarding work permits, the social security system, taxes, pensions, schools etc.

 - Introduction to the City of Lund: Here you will find a wide range of information about different activities and attractions in Lund City.

 - Introduction to the City of Malmö: Take a look at Malmö's official visitor site.
 This is a great place to start in your journey to get to know the city.

 Sweden offers high quality social insurance and societal services, such as childcare and healthcare, free of charge or at a very low cost.
 Schools offer high quality education, also free of charge.
 Below are some examples of services and corresponding prices: